Blendify-Games/SpyceInvaders/README-en-us.md

 This is an open source and *libre* game made by a Space Invaders fan as a tribute and also as an experimentation targeting the library [pygame-ce](https://pyga.me/) usage.
 The distribution of this game and its content is free of charge.

+## Where can I play Spyce Invaders?

+You can play the Space Invaders' web game version by accessing our website [blendifygames.com.br](https://www.blendifygames.com.br).
+You can also download this repository and follow the section <a href="#running-this-game">Running this game</a> steps.

 ## Running this game

 This game was developed using python 3.11.
 After the python installation, it is recomended that you create